The Rocket from Calabuch

 Calabuch (US title: The Rocket From Calabuch) is a 1956 comedy film directed by Luis García Berlanga.

 Synopsis

 Calabuch is a little village in the coast of Spain.
 There arrives Dr. George Hamilton (Edmund Gwenn), a scientist expert in rockets who is tired of his job.

-Hamilton decides to help people of Calabuch in a fireworks competition.
+Hamilton decides to help the people of Calabuch in a fireworks competition.
 He wins and his photo appears in the local newspaper and then NASA and the army find him.

 Production background

 This Spanish-Italian co-production was filmed in Peniscola, Castellón, and features an international cast led by British-American actor Edmund Gwenn in his last film role, and Italians Valentina Cortese and Franco Fabrizi.
 Berlanga won the OCIC Award at the Venice Film Festival.